NimbleChain: Speeding up cryptocurrencies in general-purpose permissionless blockchains: Introduction

 The majority of permissionless blockchains, including mainstream ones such as Bitcoin~\cite{Nakamoto2008} or Ethereum~\cite{Wood2014}, rely on the foundations of Nakamoto's seminal consensus protocol~\cite{Nakamoto2008}.
 In these systems, the probability that a given block has stabilized grows with the number of blocks that succeed it in the chain.
 Hence, by setting a high enough threshold to consider a block -- and the transactions therein -- as committed, one can ensure an arbitrarily low probability of the block being discarded.
 This is commonly known as \emph{finality} and has been formalized as a \emph{persistence} property by Garay et al.~\cite{garay2015bitcoin}.

-Permissionless blockchains can thereby be used as a (probabilistic) total-order broadcast service with unique features, in particular their resilience to Sybil attacks which characterize permissionless environments.
+Permissionless blockchains can thereby be used as a (probabilistic) totally-ordered distributed ledger service with unique features, in particular their resilience to Sybil attacks which characterize permissionless environments.
 Permissionless blockchains support a wide range of geo-distributed applications, from cryptocurrencies to general-purpose smart contracts, but unfortunately they are also known for their poor performance.